-Uzbek cuisine is not notably hot and fiery, though certainly very flavorful.
-Some of the main spices we use are black cumin, red and black peppers, barberries, coriander, and sesame seeds.
-The more common herbs are cilantro (fresh coriander), dill, parsley, celeriac, and basil.
-Various pickled vegetables are served as a great accompaniment to main courses.
+Uzbek cuisine is not particularly hot and incendiary, although, of course, very fragrant.
+Some of the main spices that we use are black cumin, red and black pepper, barberry, coriander and sesame seeds.
+More common herbs are coriander (fresh coriander), dill, parsley, celery and basil.
+Various pickled vegetables are served as an excellent accompaniment to the main dishes.

-We do not use any frozen foods – we buy fresh ingredients on a daily basis from the local farmers market.
-Fresh Uzbek national bread is baked daily as well.
-In addition to delicious Uzbek meals we also serve Russian dishes such as the ever-popular soup Borsht, flavorful Beef Stroganoff and several other dishes.
+We do not use frozen food – we buy fresh ingredients on the local farmers’ market every day.
+Fresh fresh Uzbek national bread is baked daily.
+In addition to delicious dishes in Uzbekistan, we also offer Russian cuisine, such as the popular Borsht soup, the fragrant Beef Stroganoff and several other dishes.

-Vegetarians and Vegans will also find plenty of choices on our menu.
+Vegetarians and vegans will also find many options in our menu.

 Locally Sourced Fresh Produce

 We shop daily and buy from local businesses and farmers.

 All our dishes are made from the freshest ingredients possible!

 Since 2013 we serve Pittsburgh residents authentic, freshly prepared Uzbek and Russian dishes.
 Healthy food is our motto; our dishes prepared using only natural ingredients and served according to the centuries old traditions.

 Your satisfaction is our main goal.
 Make your reservation today to experience Kavsar’s unique cuisine.

 Plov or Osh, the Uzbek version of “pilaff” (“pilav”), is the flagship of Uzbek cuisine.
 It is cooked in a specially imported from Uzbekistan cooking cauldron called “Kazan”.
 Plov consists mainly of fried meat, onions, carrots rice and combination of spices.
 Raisins, barberries, chickpeas, dry or fresh fruit added for variation.
 We serve our plov topped with green shallots.
 Yum!